MixinNetwork/mvm.dev/src/registry/registry.md

 4. Get amount: the amount of assets that need to be manipulated
 5. Get extra: contains some information about assets and contracts
 6. Get timestamp: no verification currently, which is decided by the own situation of the contract whether to use it or not
 7. Get user: a Mixin user ID or a multi-signature account.
-A corresponding Quorum account will be created, if the user does not exist
+A corresponding MVM account will be created, if the user does not exist
-8. Parse the extra value in step 5: if the asset corresponding to Quorum does not exist, the asset will be created
+8. Parse the extra value in step 5: if the asset corresponding to MVM does not exist, the asset will be created
 9. Verify Signature
-10. Expose parameters by MixinEvent event, you can check these parameters in browser(address in [Quorum](/quorum/join))
+10. Expose parameters by MixinEvent event, you can check these parameters in browser(address in [MVM](/quorum/join))
 11. Transfer assets to MVM User contract, [code](https://github.com/MixinNetwork/mvm-contracts/blob/main/contracts/mixin/registry.sol#L204)
 12. Run contracts in turn, [code](https://github.com/MixinNetwork/mvm-contracts/blob/main/contracts/mixin/User.sol#L42)
 13. Result is returned by `ProcessCalled` event, [code](https://github.com/MixinNetwork/mvm-contracts/blob/main/contracts/mixin/User.sol#L82)